ec-europa/sumo/README.md

-# sumo
+# SUMO
 SUMO is a Java software package to perform ship detection on satellite SAR (Synthetic Aperture Radar) images.
-It takes as main input SAR images and its metadata, and produces as main output a list of detected ships with their attributes.
+It takes as main input a SAR images and its metadata, and produces as main output a list of detected ships with their attributes.
 The SUMO software is experimental.
 It was made for research purposes, not for operational use.
-SUMO implements "the SUMO algorithm" that has been described in detail in Greidanus et al., 2017.
+SUMO implements "the SUMO algorithm" that has been described in detail in Greidanus et al., 2017 (doi:10.3390/rs9030246).

 ### Project Organization

-Sumo is organized as a maven project with several subprojects.
+Sumo is organised as a Maven project with several subprojects.

     • Sumo
         ◦ SumoCore